RagsFTW/RagsFTW.github.io/_posts/2019-6-8-Hack-The-Box-Help.md

 **Image 1** - The Nmap command and results.

-The only ports that are open are port 22 (SSH), port 80 (web), and port 3000 which appears to be being used as an alternative HTTP port.
+The only ports that are open are port 22 (SSH), port 80 (HTTP), and port 3000 which appears to be being used as an alternative HTTP port.
 Let’s see what we have on the web port (80) first and fire up Firefox…

 ### Manual Information Gathering
 ![2](/images/help/2.png)